moov-io/imagecashletter/README.md

 ## Project Status

-Image Cash Letter (ICL) is a Go library supporting ANSI X9.100-187–2016 specification for Compose & Decompose ICL files from check images, MICR line data, and dollar amounts.
-The library supports for Treasury Management, Remote Deposit Capture, and other Check Truncation functions.
+Moov IMAGECASHLETTER is under active development and in production for multiple companies.
 Please star the project if you are interested in its progress.

-* The Library currently supports the reading and writing
-	* Cash Letters
-	* Bundles
-	* Check Detail
-	* Return Detail
-	* Image Views

 ## Usage